dragomano/Light-Portal/docs/src/en/getting-started/configuration.md

 # Portal settings

-Use the quick access through the item in the main forum menu or the corresponding section in the admin panel to open the portal settings.
+You can access portal settings from the main forum menu or the corresponding section in the admin panel.

-We will not describe in detail each of the available settings, we will only mention the most important ones.
+We'll only cover the most important settings here.

 ## General settings